 Can I keep my old number plate if I change my car?

 Yes.
 If you buy a new car, you can retain your old number plate.
 You need to apply to the DVLA, provide the required documents and pay an £80 fee.
-If your request passes, you can continue using your old UK number plates system.
+If your request passes, you can continue using your old number plate.

 Can I have a car number plate with an older age identifier?